deepesdl/cube-gen/Ocean/README.md

 ### 1. Downloading required raw datasets

-Datasets were downloaded via the source information provided in `cube4km.geojson` and `cube9km.geojson`.
+Datasets were downloaded into a folder named `data` in the user home path via the source information provided in `cube4km.geojson` and `cube9km.geojson`.
 Datasets were downloaded in `.nc` format.

 To download the datasets, it is required to run the following files under the `cube-gen` python environment:
 ```